menloparkinnovation/openpux/menlocnc/README.md

   > Altera Quartus II for Cyclone V SoC FPGA running on Windows 10

   > Ubuntu 16.04 LTS Linux running natively or on Windows 10 LinuxSS

+  > Angstrom Linux supplied by Altera/Terasic on the FPGA's ARM SoCs